 Check out Keiran’s article here:

-Whatever your source of information, bear in mind, it’s useless unless you do something with it.
+Whatever your source of information, bear in mind, that it’s useless unless you do something with it.

 Speculators and naysayers tend to use property data differently.
 It’s either: